-Stevia residue extract increases intestinal uric acid excretion via interacting with intestinal urate transporters in hyperuricemic mice
+Stevia residue extract increases intestinal uric acid excretion via interactions with intestinal urate transporters in hyperuricemic mice†

-Hyperuricemia (HUA), is a metabolic disorder which occur due to overproduction or under excretion of uric acid (UA) and is directly linked to the development of many life-threating diseases.
-There is a growing interest among many researchers to overcome the encumbrance of HUA because conventional drugs are associated with multiple side effects.
-Thus, the present project was designed to utilize flavonoids and chlorogenic acids enriched stevia residue extract (STVRE) to combat HUA.
-The results showed that supplementation of STVRE (200 and 400 mg/kg bw) inhibits XOD enzyme in serum, duodenum, jejunum, and ileum tissues.
-Moreover, UA level in the STVRE groups were also significantly (p < 0.05) decreased in serum, duodenum, jejunum, and ileum (tissues and juice).
-STVRE improved intestinal morphology and oxidative biomarkers in duodenum, jejunum, and ileum tissues.
-Protein and mRNA expression of ABCG2 were upregulated whereas GLUT9 was downregulated in STVRE treated groups compared with model control group.
-The supplementation of STVRE significantly attenuated hyperuricemia, oxidative stress, upregulated ABCG2 and downregulated GLUT9 (protein and mRNA) expression in hyperuricemic mice.
-The results of our study revealed that by-product of stevia has the potential to combat hyperuricemia and can be used as a functional ingredient in the development of nutraceutical products.
+Hyperuricemia (HUA) is a metabolic disorder that occurs due to the overproduction or under-excretion of uric acid (UA) and is directly linked to the development of many life-threatening diseases.
+There is a growing interest among many researchers regarding how to overcome the encumbrance of HUA because conventional drugs are associated with multiple side effects.
+Thus, the present project has been designed to utilize flavonoids and chlorogenic acid-enriched stevia residue extract (STVRE) to combat HUA.
+The results show that supplementation with STVRE (200 and 400 mg per kg bw) inhibits the XOD enzyme in serum, duodenum, jejunum, and ileum tissues.
+Moreover, UA levels in the STVRE groups were also significantly (p < 0.05) decreased in serum, duodenum, jejunum, and ileum tissues and juices.
+STVRE also improved the intestinal morphology and oxidative biomarkers in duodenum, jejunum, and ileum tissues.
+Protein and mRNA expressions of ABCG2 were upregulated, whereas GLUT9 was downregulated in the STVRE-treated groups as compared with the model control group.
+The supplementation of STVRE significantly attenuated hyperuricemia and oxidative stress, upregulated ABCG2 and downregulated GLUT9 (protein and mRNA) expression in hyperuricemic mice.
+The results of our study revealed that the by-product of stevia has the potential to combat hyperuricemia, and can be used as a functional ingredient in the development of nutraceutical products.